We've got another hour of exciting, unpredictable broadcast excellence straight ahead here on the one and only Rush Limbaugh program.

 How old are you?

-I am twenty-one.
+I am 21.

-Okay, criminal you're in a criminal justice program.
+Okay, criminal, you're in a criminal justice program.

 Okay.

-And I've had to deal with uh uh uh quite a bit I've held the tolerance for all the liberal uh instructors, and I'm kind of a minority in my school, and I've uh this previous week uh I've about had it up to here.
+I've held a tolerance for all the liberal instructors, and I'm kind of a minority in my school.

-A professor proclaimed that he would have our president hung and killed, hunted down and killed, uh if he was the president.
+A professor proclaimed that he would have our president hung and killed, hunted down and killed, if he was the president.

-And for about a half hour he spent of our class time that I paid for uh to profess his political beliefs on us.
+And for about a half hour he spent of our class time that I paid for to profess his political beliefs on us.

-That's not a political belief, it's a criminal belief.
+That's not a political belief.

 That's what I was thinking.